easedup/acv9/curriculum/hass-civics-and-citizenship/year-7.md

 ## Achievement Standards

-In Year 7, students study the key features of democracy and Australia’s federal system of government, and explore how values shape our democracy.
-Students learn about the key features and principles of Australia’s legal system.
-They look at how the rights of individuals are protected through the legal system, which aims to provide justice.
-Students also explore how Australia’s secular system of government supports a diverse society with shared values that promote community cohesion.
+By the end of Year 7, students describe the key features of Australia's system of government, and the principles and features of the Australian legal system.
+They explain the characteristics of Australian democracy.
+Students describe the nature of Australian society, its cultural and religious diversity, and identify the values that support cohesion in Australian society.

-Inquiry questions provide a framework for developing students’ knowledge, understanding and skills.
-The following inquiry questions are examples only and may be used or adapted to suit local contexts:

-*   How is Australia’s system of democratic government shaped by the Constitution?
-*   What principles of justice help to protect the individual’s rights to justice in Australia’s system of law?
-*   How do features of Australian democracy and the legal system uphold and enact democratic values?
-*   How is Australia a diverse society and what factors contribute to a cohesive society?
+Students develop questions and locate, select and organise information from sources to investigate political and legal systems, and contemporary civic issues.
+They analyse information and identify perspectives and challenges related to political, legal or civic issues.
+They identify and describe the methods or strategies related to civic participation or action.
+Students use civics and citizenship concepts, terms and sources to create descriptions, explanations and arguments.